Minnesota Supreme Court says Hennepin County incorrectly picked GOP absentee board judges

 In this file photo, a Hennepin County elections official took absentee ballots out of the enclosed envelopes as one of the steps in the count.
 (Tom Wallace/The Minnesota Star Tribune)

-The Minnesota Supreme Court said Hennepin County has to directly reach out to people on a political party’s list of possible election judges to fill absentee ballot boards overseeing early voting, rather than rely on cities to contact them.
+The Minnesota Supreme Court said Hennepin County has to directly reach out to people on a political party’s list of potential election judges to fill absentee ballot boards overseeing early voting, rather than rely on cities to contact them.

-Rogan noted that each election, Hennepin County cities exhaust the party lists of possible judges and “needed to recruit thousands of additional election judges who are not on the major political party list” to work on Election Day.
-But the court said the county cannot rely on that alone and also needs to reach out directly to prospective judges from lists provided by political parties for the absentee ballot board.
+Most election judges work only on Election Day and Rogan noted that Hennepin County cities typically exhaust the party lists of possible judges and “needed to recruit thousands of additional election judges who are not on the major political party list.”

 Republicans applauded the Supreme Court ruling, with state party chair David Hann calling it a “huge win for election integrity in Minnesota.”